niXman/mingw-env/README.md

 mingw-env
 =========

-The toolchain environment based on the MinGW compiler uses mingw-w64 project.
+The toolchain environment based on the GCC + MinGW-W64 compiler.
-It also provides some IDE like QtCreator/Dev-C++/wxDev-C++/Code::Blocks and multiply precompiled libraries.
+It also provides some IDE like QtCreator/Dev-C++/wxDev-C++/Code::Blocks and multiply precompiled libraries. (soon)